WE WILL HELP YOU PROTECT YOUR FUTURE AND YOUR FAMILY

 Mental Health Help for Seniors and Their Families

-Knowing what we do about seniors’ general reluctance to talk about mental health (and often, their unwillingness to burden their kids), you can’t assume that if your parents were having a problem that they would tell you or reach out for help.
-As difficult as it may be, you may have to start the conversation, or pick up on indirect clues that your family member is struggling.
+Knowing what we do about seniors’ general reluctance to talk about mental health (and often, their unwillingness to burden their kids), you can’t assume that if your parents were having a problem they would tell you or reach out for help.
+As difficult as it may be, you may have to start the conversation or pick up on indirect clues that your family member is struggling.

 Your loved one may be trying to work up the courage to talk to you about their depression or other mental health issues.
 If you fail to “listen between the lines,” they may hesitate to raise the issue again.
 For instance, if a senior expresses a wish to be dead or says everyone would be better off without them, don’t brush off the comment by saying, “You don’t mean that!”
-It’s better to observe that they sound sad, or worried that they are a burden.
+It’s better to observe that they sound sad or worried that they are a burden.
 It may be a relief to hear their feelings reflected back to them—which may make them more likely to open up.

 It is also okay, if you are worried, to ask, “Have you been thinking about suicide?”
 The answer may be difficult or painful to hear, but hearing it is the first step to getting the help your loved one needs.
 A senior’s primary care physician is always a good place to reach out to for guidance on getting appropriate mental health treatment for them.
 For more immediate concerns, you may want to call a mental health hotline, such as the one provided in these mental health resources from the State of Michigan.